jsl5710/jsl5710.github.io/content/publication/journal-paper-GenAI_lomgtail/index.md

 ---
-title: 'The Longtail Impact of Generative AI on Disinformation: Harmonizing Dichotomous Perspectives'
+title: 'Generative AI Disproportionately Harms Long Tail Users'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Barani Maung Maung
+  - Keegan McBride
   - admin
-  - Barani Maung Maung
   - Maryam Tabar
-  - Keegan McBride
   - Dongwon Lee

 # Author notes (optional)